 Sinus lift is a bone grafting procedure that can be utilised to create the preferred five millimetre bone needed to install a dental implant for a missing upper tooth by moving the sinus membrane upward and fitting additional bone between the upper jaw and maxillary sinuses.

-Performed by our specialist oral surgeon, the sinus lift bone augmentation could provide significant benefits for individuals who have lost their upper molars due to periodontal gum disease or a physical accident.
+The sinus lift bone augmentation procedure could provide significant benefits for individuals who have lost their upper molars due to periodontal gum disease or a physical accident.

 In addition, the Sinus lift procedure provides more bone for individuals whose teeth have been missing for long periods of time and the bone has resorbed as a result, which is a common issue among dental patients with imperfect smiles.